 G.Y.: Lyudmila Ulitskaya, of course, and also Elena Chizhova, Yevgeny Vodolazkin, and Leonid Yuzefovich.

 "I loved reading Zuleikha Opens Her Eyes because Guzel Yakhina weaves in so many elements – vivid characters, Tatar culture, Soviet history, and descriptions of nature among them – that come together to form an affecting novel about finding a new life under unexpected conditions.
 Those are some of the elements of the book that will make the translation an enjoyable challenge, too, because lots of the fun of creating an English-language version of a novel lies in things like learning more about cultures and history, writing dialogue that helps shape characters’ personalities, and taking virtual trips to places I’ve never visited."

-The English version of the book is slated for release in early 2018 by Oneworld Publications.
+The English version of the book was published by Oneworld Publications.

 All rights reserved by Rossiyskaya Gazeta.